Why GaN?

 Gallium nitride (GaN) based power-switching transistors are superior to their silicon (Si) and silicon carbide (SiC) counterparts due to materials properties which allow for significantly smaller wafer area devices with equivalent breakdown voltage, on-resistance, and current handling capability to be realized.

-The reduced wafer area contributes twofold: 1.) the devices are cheaper to produce as they make more area-efficient use of wafers; and 2.) importantly, the devices have ~ 10X less capacitance, which greatly increases the switching speed of converter circuits using these parts.
+Importantly, the devices have ~10X less capacitance, which greatly increases the switching speed of converter circuits using these parts

 The physical size of a power conversion system is inversely proportional to its operating frequency due to the size of the passive components shrinking with increasing operating frequency.
 The operating frequency is dictated by the limitations of the semiconductor power switch.
 Since GaN switches allow for switching speeds ~10X greater than SiC switches, GaN-based power converters are considerably smaller than SiC-based systems: ~1/4 the volume and weight.
 These systems are not only smaller and lighter, but importantly, cheaper to produce as the cost of passive components roughly scales with size and weight as well.